Accessibility Policy for Library Electronic Resources

 • Increased accessibility of library content outside of the campus CMS platform including Digital Collections and ScholarWorks platforms

-• Develop Accessibility Policy for Library Electronic Resources
+• Developed Accessibility Policy for Library Electronic Resources

-• Service for patrons to submit an accesssibility request to get library content ina more accessible format, on demaind
+• Created service for patrons to submit an accesssibility request to get library content ina more accessible format, on demaind

 See our helpful links for Guidelines & Resources for Creating Accessible Content, on our Accessibility Resources page.